Skip to main content

 It is important to understand that, depending on your use case, there will exist different user-types that want to perform different actions:

 • Users are the end-users of your application.
-Like with any CIAM solution, users should be able to perform tasks like register/join, update their profile, manage authenticators etc. There are certain actions that can be executed pre-login, yet others require the user to have a valid session.
+Like with any CIAM solution, users should be able to perform tasks like register/join, update their profile, manage authenticators, etc. There are certain actions that can be executed pre-login, yet others require the user to have a valid session.

 All self-service interfaces are available in different languages.